Could This ASX Cannabis Stock Soar Amid the Coronavirus?

 Pot stocks have been experiencing a downturn for the latter half of 2019 and this has continued into 2020.
 Given that pot stocks don't exist in a vacuum, you can be pretty certain that the ongoing corona crisis isn't going to do any favours for the already struggling global cannabis market.

 By that same token, in order to best wade through the current uncertainty regarding COVID-19 and how it relates to pot stocks, it helps to look toward the broader global market to see which stocks are weathering the current storm.
-One such stock is ASX-listed Zoono, (ASX:ZNO), which produces antimicrobial products.
+One such ASX Biotech is Zoono, (ASX:ZNO), which produces antimicrobial products.